Tom Lloyd (artist): Artistic career

 In 1971, Lloyd edited a volume of commissioned essays written by African-American cultural producers called Black Art Notes, to which he also contributed.
 In his essay he addressed the need for a relationship between art and social and political action.
 The publication as a whole was intended as a “counter-statement” to Robert Doty’s catalog introduction of the Contemporary Black Artists in America exhibition held at the Whitney Museum in 1971.

 Also in 1971, Lloyd founded the Store Front Museum in Queens, NY.
 Located in the predominantly Black neighborhood of Jamaica, the space served as a vital cultural hub hosting exhibitions, concerts, lectures and festivals as well as other community enrichment activities like dance and karate lessons.
+The Store Front Museum in New York, a cultural center that hosted exhibitions, concerts, classes, and lectures for the predominantly Black community of Jamaica, Queens, for more than a decade.
+The center acted in tandem with his call for the marriage of social action and aesthetics in Black Art Notes, published the same year.

+When the Studio Museum in Harlem opens its new space at 144 West 125th Street on November 15, 2025, the inaugural exhibit will be Tom Lloyd, a retrospective of Lloyd’s career; the show will be accompanied by an exhibition catalog and a retrospective monograph, the first of Lloyd’s career.

 Political activism

-Lloyd was a founding member of the Art Workers Coalition, and initially, the only Black artist.
+Lloyd was a founding member of the Art Workers Coalition (AWC) and, initially, the only black artist.
 He was instrumental in recruiting Faith Ringgold into the group and together with John Hendricks and others, used the group as a platform to advocate for integrating museums through the creation of Black and Puerto Rican advisory boards and through acquiring and holding more exhibitions of Black and Puerto Rican artists' work.
 Before joining the AWC, Lloyd briefly joined the Black Emergency Cultural Coalition (BECC), but found their approach to social change too meek.